-In order to carry out explicit calculations with Theorem 4, one has to work out a Gröbner basis of ideal J. A computational alternative to this theorem is the elimination theory (see e.g., [5]), however Theorem 4 is much more attractive aesthetically.
+In order to carry out explicit calculations with Theorem 4, one has to work out a Gröbner basis of the ideal J or a border basis of J [5].
+A computational alternative to this theorem is the elimination theory (see e.g., [6]), however Theorem 4 is much more attractive aesthetically.
 It is a convenient stepping stone towards computational algebra and algebraic geometry.